MtnBiker/historical-streets-la/ImplementationNotes.md

 Still can't bundle update after following install ff1

 Try just going back to the May 30, 2018 at 1:54 PM  and make any needed changes
+>>>>>>> External Changes
+2020.06.20 Went back to May 30, 2018.
+Checked out via Sourcetree as 58-… but still couldn't bundle.
+Same ffi error ImplementationNotes still being tracked.
+Changed to  '/ImplementationNotes.md' Give up for now.